ballerkobe808/invest/README - INVESTING.md

    - Property Tax: https://www.qpublic.net/
    - Insurance Rates
    - What is my minimum monthly cashflow?
 (200 to be safe after main, cap ex, etc.)
-   - Be aware of Neighborhood class - C/D could have more issues
+   - Be aware of Neighborhood class - A has the most appreciation and lowest vacancy/maint issues.
+Best neighborhoods.
+B will usually be best turnkey value overall.
+C could have more issues - Stay away from D!
    - Does the property need repairs currently?
 Will it soon?
    - How sure is the Rent price?
    - Deals are made going in - Make sure its a good investment!!
 You can always find another..